-The city will provide extra benefits for the card holders, such as exemption from housing property tax for their only residence, allowing their children aged from 3 to 12 to study at local schools and participation in a local housing provident fund, said the government.
+The city will provide extra benefits for the Chinese work visa card holders, such as exemption from housing property tax for their only residence, allowing their children aged from 3 to 12 to study at local schools and participation in a local housing provident fund, said the government.

 Shanghai has been reforming its talent recruitment policies in recent years.
 Last year, it introduced 20 regulations, including some to help foreign workers to apply and renew required certificates conveniently.
 This has benefited many people since the changes took effect last year.

 One eye-catching policy was to lower the threshold for permanent residence applicants, allowing expats, who have worked in the city for four consecutive years and have lived in China for at least 6 months a year to apply for the Chinese work visa providing their salaries met required levels.

 By the end of June, 503 senior overseas employees and their relatives had submitted applications, eight times the number in the same period before the new policy came into effect, and 166 of those had been approved by the Ministry of Public Security.

 Shanghai also canceled the 60-year-old age limit to apply or get work and residence permits for high-level foreign professionals last year.
 If the applicants are recognized as “foreign talent” by the authorities, they could be issued permits lasting five years.
 And they can also apply for a permanent residence permit after working for three years if their employers back their case.